t0mpr1c3/DAKexport/README.md

 I have come up with a format called [Knitscheme](https://github.com/t0mpr1c3/knitscheme) which is essentially a generalisation of Knitspeak to multiple yarns.
 It is currently possible to input multicolour `.png` files.
-I am planning to write a parser for Knitspeak in the nearfuture.
+I am planning to write a parser for Knitspeak in the near future.

 My suggestion is to use Knitscheme an intermediary format, at least initially, so that we can test pipelines from `.png` files and Knitspeak to Designaknit.